 In 2002, the NARCO division filed for bankruptcy after it could no longer fight the increasing asbestos claims.
 After it emerged from bankruptcy, the division began a reorganization plan.
 It started formally accepting asbestos trust fund claims on October 15, 2013.

-Shortly after, Honeywell attempted to get rid of over 40,000 asbestos-related lawsuits by selling its Bendix brake units products to Federal Mogul, a company that was already in bankruptcy.
+Shortly after, Honeywell attempted to get rid of over 40,000 asbestos-related lawsuits by selling its Bendix brake units products to Federal-Mogul, a company that was already in bankruptcy.
 However, Honeywell itself had still not filed for bankruptcy.

 Occupations Affected by Honeywell

-A myriad of workers in numerous different occupations were affected by Honeywell’s asbestos-containing products as it reached across several industries.
+Workers in numerous different occupations were affected by Honeywell’s asbestos-containing products as it reached across several industries.
 The occupations primarily affected include:

 - Brake installers

 - Auto mechanics

 - Construction workers